rvh1/dp_image_segmentation/README.md

 Image Segmentation via Improving Clustering Algorithms with Density and Distance, 21 July 2015, https://www.sciencedirect.com/science/article/pii/S1877050915015719

-The algorithm is based implemented efficiently, working with 'Image cubes' rather than the individual pixel values in an image.
+The algorithm is implemented efficiently, working with 'Image cubes' rather than the individual pixel values in an image.

 The results are compared with the traditional KMeans clustering algorithm.